aneesha/eduweaver/README.md

 EduWeaver runs as a Google Colab Notebook.
 Click here -> [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/aneesha/eduweaver/blob/main/EduWeaver_AutoCourse.ipynb) to open in Google Colab.
 You will need an OpenAI API key.
 Additional instructions are included in the Google Colab Notebook.

-- Specify a topic and a few other parameters
+- Specify a topic and a few other parameters (including sub sections that must be included)
 - Creates a list of sub sections (or chapters)
 - Generates the content
 - Generates appropriate activities eg MCQ's